What is luck and what is skill?

 This analogy is simplistic but once you consider the impact of repeatedly drawing balls from each jar, it demonstrates that in non-random events where the skill factor is greater than luck, the influence of skill will increase over repetitions.
 This should start to make sense for bettors when they consider the common formats for sporting events and the prevalence of big upsets.

 Applying the Two Jar Model to sports betting

 Sporting events are structured to enable the more skilled performer to ‘rise to the top’.
 In everything from the World Snooker Championship to differing formats of tennis majors or UFC Championship fights, as rounds progress, or where the event is of a higher status, the result is determined after increasing repetitions as a means to enable skill to be the dominant factor.

 The example of tennis majors

 If we look at tennis as an example, it is evident that skill plays a greater role than luck, but that luck is present, whether in line calls, the influencer of weather, or where the ball falls when hitting the net-chord.
 There is an argument to say that luck plays a role if lesser skilled players use a higher % of risky passing shots, or faster second serves.

 A game is just a series of points where - just like with the Jar example - relative skill is the dominant factor but luck is also present, the proportions of each are in relative to the perceived luck/skill bias (based on the odds).
 But the outcome would never be decided by just drawing one ball from each jar (the equivalent of a single-point match) because it maximises the chance that luck is the defining factor.

-The influence of skill on the outcome of a tennis match will increase as the number of repetitions (points) increase and a study by Chris Gray in a 2015 edition of the Magazine, Significance helps to illustrate that.
+The influence of skill on the outcome of a tennis match will increase as the number of repetitions (points) increase, and a study by Chris Gray in a 2015 edition of the magazine Significance helps illustrate this.